anvix9/anvix-c.github.io/_posts/2024-06-22-monograph#3:philosophy-or-intuition-mother-of-science.markdown

 <br/>
 <p style="text-align: justify;">
 If this process of questioning and self-evaluation has to happen continuously for a scientist, then how does the comparison, which is crucial for growth, however we define it, happen?
 In the first phase, this was related to the expectations of society and our environment.
-But at a certain point, the scientist reaches the stage where he might break the expectations of society to continue the learning process.
+But at a certain point, the scientist reaches the stage where he might <mark>break</mark> the expectations of society to continue the learning process.
 This is generally crucial for new knowledge to enter the world.
 </p>